 *To know more about the illnesses covered, please refer to the leaflet.
 Only Doctor’s certificate confirming diagnosis to be submitted.

 #The CI Benefit for Angioplasty is subject to a maximum of 5,00,000.
 On payment of Angioplasty, if the CI Benefit is more than 5,00,000 the policy will continue for other CIs with CI Benefit reduced by Angioplasty payout and correspondingly Life cover reduced by the same amount.
 The future premiums payable for the residual CI Benefit and correspondingly reduced Life Cover will reduce proportionately.

 Tax benefits under the policy are subject to conditions under the provisions of the Income Tax Act, 1961.
-Service tax & applicable cesses will be charged extra, as per applicable rates.
-The tax laws are subject to amendments from time to time.
+Applicable taxes will be charged extra as per prevailing rates.
+Tax laws are subject to amendments from time to time.

 ICICI Prudential Life Insurance Company Limited.
 IRDAI Regn No. 105.
 CIN: U66010MH2000PLC127837.
 ADVT No: W/II/0975/2016-17.
 UIN: 105N151V01